 What is Stay in Bed Day?

-Reading our Stay in Bed Day Heroes' stories, you can see that there are many forms of mito, with many different symptoms including organ dysfunction and failure, seizures, visual and hearing impairment, and intellectual disability to name a few.
+There are many forms of mito, with many different symptoms including organ dysfunction and failure, seizures, visual and hearing impairment, and intellectual disability to name a few.
 There are few effective treatments and no cure.
 As mito robs the body’s cells of energy, many sufferers spend extended periods in bed.
 On Stay in Bed Day we celebrate each and every mito patient, those fighting today and those who mito took too soon.

 Living with a disease that most people have never heard of adds to the isolation that many sufferers experience.
 One in 200 people may carry the genetic changes that can cause mito, with one in 5000 people suffering from a life-threatening form, making it the second most commonly diagnosed, serious genetic disease after cystic fibrosis.
 Yet, the first time many sufferers hear the term is when their specialist mentions that it could be the cause of their symptoms.